Hadrien-Cornier/E6040-super-resolution-project/README.md

 These instructions will provide you a guideline for our basic functions as well as how to running on your machine for development and testing purposes.

 #### Description
+The objective is to create a network that can take a low-resolution MRI scan and turn it into a super resolution scan.

 This repo aims at reproducing the results of the paper https://arxiv.org/abs/1803.01417.
 Here is the abstract :
 >High-resolution (HR) magnetic resonance images (MRI) provide detailed anatomical information important for clinical application and quantitative image analysis.
 However, HR MRI conventionally comes at the cost of longer